 by: ZINC Staffers

-Looking for a good holiday read?
+Looking for some good holiday reading?
 OR, simply wondering which books the ZINC team couldn’t put down this year?
-We’re sharing a short list of some of our favourite reads from 2019, in both fiction and non-fiction.
+We’re sharing a shortlist of some of our favourite literary discoveries from 2019, in both fiction and non-fiction.

 As a group of book-lovers and devoted readers, it was difficult to narrow the list – and to keep our praise short.
 But, six have made the cut, and we think there’s a little something for everyone on this year’s list.

 LINCOLN IN THE BARDO BY GEORGE SAUNDERS: COLLEEN’S PICK

 This book is unlike anything I’ve tried reading before – which makes it a little tricky but so interesting.
 Basic premise?
 Abraham Lincoln’s son (Willie) dies while his father is President and nearing the peak of the civil war (true story).
 Willie ends up stuck in the “bardo” – a transitional space between death and the afterlife – with a ragtag group of ghosts who don’t really understand that they’re dead but know that the boy shouldn’t be there.
 The story blends non-fiction with a script of fantastic characters to tell a story that’s moving and will leave you thinking about what happens ‘next’ for all of us.
 Warning – there are some disturbing images in there too, but if you can stomach that, I highly recommend!

 ELEANOR OLIPHANT IS COMPLETELY FINE BY GAIL HONEYMAN: DANA’S PICK